HKdigital/docker-image--nodejs/README.md

 # Build locally

+If you just want to use the image to create a container, there is no need to build the image locally.
+You can use the image from docker-hub.

+Building the image locally is usually done for development of the image itself.

+## Get a workingcopy for the repository

-Clone the latest commit from github into a local working directory
+Clone the latest commit from github into a local working directory.

 ```bash
 git clone --depth 1 \